 Once you run the import tool, OpenNebula gives you information about the datastores it founds on each datacenter: the name of the datastore, the capacity of the datastores, and the IDs of OpenNebula Clusters which the vCenter datastores can be assigned to.
 If there are no OpenNebula Cluster’s IDs it means that you haven’t imported any vCenter cluster that uses this datastore.
 Although it’s not mandatory that you import vCenter clusters before importing a vCenter datastore you may have later to assign a datastore to an OpenNebula cluster so OpenNebula VMs and Templates can use that datastore.

 A vCenter datastore is unique inside a datacenter, so it is possible that two datastores can be found with the same name in different datacenters and/or vCenter instances.
-When you import a datastore, OpenNebula generates a name that avoids collisions, that name contains the datastore name, the vcenter instance name, the datacenter where it lives and the datastore type between parentheses.
+When you import a datastore, OpenNebula generates a name that avoids collisions, that name contains the datastore name, the datastore type between parentheses and, if there was another datastore with that name, a suffix.
 That name can be changed once the datastore has been imported to a more human-friendly name.
 This is sample name:

 There’s an important thing to know related to imported datastores.
 When you import a vCenter datastore, OpenNebula will store the vCenter hostname or IP address, the vCenter user and vCenter password (encrypted) inside the datastore template definition, as OpenNebula needs that credentials to perform API actions on vCenter.
 So if you ever change the user or password for the vCenter connections from OpenNebula you should edit the datastore template and change that user and/or password (password can be typed on clear and OpenNebula will stored it encrypted).